 There are a number of simple ways your can help yourself and reduce the likelihood of experiencing low back pain.
 These include:

-- Avoid sitting for long periods of time – keeping moving.
-Moving helps your muscles and joints to stay supple and flexible, reducing the risk of pain.
+- Avoid sitting for long periods – keeping moving helps your joints to stay supple and flexible, reducing the risk of pain..

 - Check your workstation posture and have regular breaks away from your desk.

-- Keep active and do regular exercises to keep your muscles strong and flexible.
+- Keep active and do regular exercise to keep your muscles strong and flexible.

-- Eat a nutritious and healthy diet to maintain a healthy weight to avoid additional pressure on your joints.
+- Eat a nutritious and healthy diet to maintain a healthy weight and avoid additional pressure on your joints and muscles.

 - Take care when lifting heavy or difficult objects.
-Take a look at this useful advice from the NHS about how to lift safely.
+Take a look at this useful advice from the HSE (Health and Safety Executive) about how to lift safely.

-Here at Ergonix, we are specialists in helping to reduce musculoskeletal aches and pains such as low back pain by carrying out Display Screen Equipment (DSE) assessments and workplace well-being workshops to ensure you and/or your employees have the correct workstation set-up, stay fit and healthy and more productive.
+Here at Ergonix, we are specialists in helping to reduce musculoskeletal aches and pains such as low back pain by carrying out Display Screen Equipment (DSE) assessments to ensure you and/or your employees have the correct workstation set-up.

-We also offer accredited DSE assessor courses to equip you with the knowledge and experience to become a confident and competent DSE assessor.
+We also offer DSE workstation assessor courses and training to equip you with the knowledge and experience to become a confident and competent DSE assessor.

-The training provides you with an understanding of the legal guidelines and regulations relating to DSE assessments and will allow you to identify physical, mental, and environmental risks and hazards within the workplace, giving you the ability to make changes and recommendations that meets the needs of the assessed individual.
+The training provides you with an understanding of the legal guidelines and regulations relating to DSE assessments.
+It teaches you to identify physical, mental and environmental hazards and risks within the workplace, giving you the ability to make changes and recommendations that meet the needs of the assessed individual.